IUGR in Pregnancy: Causes, Risks, and Treatment Options - Baby Chick

 What’s the Difference Between IUGR, SGA, and Low Birth Weight?

-A typical or “normal” neonate is one who doesn’t have any malnutrition or growth restriction and whose birth weight is between the 10th and 90th percentile per the gestational age, according to the fetus’s gender and race.
+A typical or “normal” neonate is one who doesn’t have malnutrition or growth restriction and whose birth weight falls between the 10th and 90th percentile, according to the fetus’s gestational age, gender, and race.
 Babies with IUGR are typically below the 10th percentile in weight.2 This means that 90% of other babies in their category weigh more than they do.

-Medical literature will sometimes use the terms “IUGR” and “SGA” (small for gestational age) interchangeably, but these aren’t the same.7 SGA refers to babies who are smaller than a typical infant at their age, but the definition only considers birth weight.3 According to a “Clinical Medicine Insights: Pediatrics” review, SGA doesn’t consider “in-utero growth and physical characteristics at birth.”
+Medical literature may sometimes use the terms “IUGR” and “SGA” (small for gestational age) interchangeably; however, these terms aren’t synonymous.7 SGA refers to babies who are smaller than a typical infant at their age, but the definition only considers birth weight.3 According to a “Clinical Medicine Insights: Pediatrics” review, SGA doesn’t consider “in-utero growth and physical characteristics at birth.”
 The review also notes that IUGR is a clinical definition of babies born with malnutrition and in-utero growth restriction, regardless of their birth weight percentile, though they’re usually underweight.4

 According to this same review, a baby can be born SGA because it has a birth weight less than the 10th percentile.
 But sometimes, the baby may not be classified as an IUGR infant if there aren’t features of malnutrition or growth retardation.
-Therefore, the terms “IUGR” and “SGA” are related and overlap when it comes to the baby being abnormally small, but they don’t mean the same thing.4
+Therefore, the terms “IUGR” and “SGA” are related and overlap in terms of the baby being abnormally small, but they don’t mean the same thing.4

 SGA babies can be proportionately small (equally small across their bodies).
-Or they may be a normal length and size but still have lower weight and body mass.
+Or they may be of a normal length and size but still have lower weight and body mass.
 Sometimes, SGA infants are premature, full-term, or post-term.
-Some SGA babies are healthy babies born smaller than average simply because their parents are small in size.
+Some SGA babies are healthy babies born smaller than average, simply because their parents are of smaller stature.
 Low Birth Weight (LBW) is a different classification and shouldn’t be confused with IUGR or SGA.
 LBW is based on a baby’s birth weight unrelated to its gestational age, sex, race, or clinical features.8

 What Are the Two Main Types of IUGR?